Pupil tracking with GO 4 Schools

 - The achievement of each pupil is assessed against all the relevant criteria at appropriate times of the school year.

 - Skills ladder to show progress through assessing as either 'developing', 'meeting' or 'exceeding' each relevant skill.

-GO 4 Schools now incorporates an Internal grading scheme which can be utilised in markbooks for assessment and tracking student progress in KS3 following ‘Life after Levels'.
+GO 4 Schools now incorporates Internal Grading Schemes which can be utilised in markbooks for assessment and tracking student progress for Key stage 1-3 following 'Life after Levels'.

-The Assessment grading scheme can be built into markbooks to enable a range of approaches to recording your assessments for a new Internal grading scheme.
+An Assessment Grading Scheme can be built into markbooks to enable a range of approaches to recording your assessments for a new Internal grading scheme.

 This empowers schools to complete meaningful assessments that are clear to teachers, parents and students.